To prepare individuals to reach their limitless potential by providing superior staff, facilities, training, and programs.

-To transform the lives of those we serve beyond expectations by refusing to let adversity limit any individual's potential.
+To transform the lives of those we serve beyond all expectations.

 AIDB Accessibility Information